 The City of Hudson in partnership with the Hudson Middle School has worked to restore ten plus acres of city property to prairie, wetland and woodland which is now used as a school forest by the adjacent Hudson Middle School.
 This partnership has been active for over 10 years.
 A newspaper article from the early years of restoration is included here: Removing Buckthorn from the School Forest

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-The city is actively working on removing buckthorn from city property through partnerships with Rotary International and community businesses, several workdays have been completed to remove buckthorn in Prospect Park.
-A grant is in process to use goats to assist in the continuing effort to remove buckthorn in Prospect Park in the City of Hudson.
+The city is actively working on removing buckthorn from city property through partnerships with Rotary International and community businesses, several workdays were completed to remove buckthorn in Prospect Park.
+A grant funded the use of goats to assist in the continuing effort to remove buckthorn in Prospect Park in the City of Hudson.

 Community Forest Management